Target same-day delivery, store pick-up demand fires up holiday quarter sales

 Analysts have, however, warned that the torrid pace of growth would be difficult to repeat in the coming months, as COVID-19 vaccine rollouts raise the promise of a return to something closer to pre-pandemic life.

-Total fourth-quarter revenue for Target rose 21.1% to $28.34 billion, beating the average estimate of $27.48 billion.
+Total fourth-quarter revenue for Target rose 21.1% to $28.34 billion, beating average estimates of $27.48 billion.
 Full-year sales rose by over $15 billion, larger than the combined growth of the last 11 years.

 Reporting by Uday Sampath in Bengaluru; Editing by Sriraj Kalluvila